AleNarder/AleNarder/README.md

 ### Hi there 👋

+I'm currently enrolled in the MsC course in Computer Science at the Ca' Foscari University, in Venice :it:
+- 🔭 I love working on web applications, in particular on the client side, using **Vue.js**
+- 🌱 I'm also into Computer Vision, where I mainly use **OpenCV** and **Tensorflow**
+- 📫 How to reach me: **you can send me an [email](mailto:alessio.narder@gmail.com)**

 <!--
 **AleNarder/AleNarder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.